jcrecio/Flipi.RequestContainer/README.md

 In order to run the app you have to:

+- With docker:
+docker-compose build
+docker-compose up

+- With virtualven
 - Windows
 1. activate the virtual environment vRequestContainer by
     $ ./vRequestContainer/Scripts/Activate.ps1